 The municipality has worked since the 2012 comprehensive plan to move the needle on historic resource protection through the work of the Malvern Borough Historical Commission.
 The Historical Commission's proactive education and outreach efforts, including walking tours and events and their historic resource inventory update project has assisted the Borough and its residents in understanding the importance of historic resources in the community.
-These successful too many superlatives attached throughout this doc diminish the power of facts by substituing opinion meant to influence the reader. efforts have provided an increased awareness for Malvern Borough's historic resources for the benefit of all.
-We have clear gudiance from the survey that Hist.
-Preservation Is important.
-What the people say is important.
+These successful efforts have provided an increased awareness for Malvern Borough's historic resources for the benefit of all.

-In 2015, Malvern Borough adopted a Historic Overlay District that established 24 properties are located within the Historic Overlay District, as .
-AWKward and the District is often separate from the properties.
+In 2015, Malvern Borough adopted a Historic Overlay District that established 24 properties are located within the Historic Overlay District, as shown on Map 4.1 to the left.
 The parcels that comprise the overlay district are not contiguous to each other and have not been expanded in number.
-Since 2015.
 The initial establishment of at least the Tier 3 properties were comprised of historic property landowners who voluntarily applied to be a part of the district.
 The purposes of the historic overlay district is to identify and designate historic resources in the municipality; encourage the continued use, reuse, and protection of historic resources through reasonable incentives; discourage the unnecessary demolition of historic resources; discourage demolition by neglect; minimize adverse effects on historic resources; promote retention of historic integrity in land development proposals; ensure proper documentation of historic resources if they are slated to be lost to demolition; and provide best practice information to landowners to help steward their properties.
-The Historic Overlay District outlines three tiers of historic resource categories: This para confuses the idea of district with individual properties, Need to help readers understand the difference.
+The Historic Overlay District outlines three tiers of historic resource categories:

-- Tier I: Third Party Designated Resources (Federal, State, or County determination) 3 properties - Tier II: Designated by Borough Council - Tier_III: Designated by Historical Commission or Borough Council 21 properties
+- Tier I: Third Party Designated Resources (Federal, State, or County determination) - 3 properties - Tier II: Designated by Borough Council - Tier III: Designated by Historical Commission or Borough Council - 21 properties official historic resource inventory list, which was updated in 2014, totaling approximately 250 properties (see Appendix H), with construction dates ranging from 1731 to 1938.
+At the time of the update, any resource dating from 1940 or later were deemed non-contributing locally.